Matthew T. Perry

 Ecotrust, Portland, OR.
 Senior Applications Developer.
-Apr 2011 – Present.
+Apr 2011 – Jan 2015.
 Lead software developer for Ecotrust.
 Responsible for developing software tools for data-driven decisions and solutions for environmental and economic prosperity.

 - Managed a team of four programmers and served as technical lead on over a dozen projects including: